TurtleSmoke/Advent-of-Code/README.md

 ### Run solutions

-You can run each day's solution using the following command `./main.py` directly from the folder containing the solution you want to run.
+While being in a python env, you can run each day's solution with `./main.py` directly from the day's folder.
+Otherwise, use `python main.py`.

 ### New day